 (d) Any request to testify as a public witness shall be made by the person seeking to testify or by a bona fide representative of the person seeking to testify.
 The Committee will not honor requests for one or more persons to testify made by a third party that is not directly affiliated with the person(s).

+(e) The Chairman may limit oral testimony from an organizational to one or more individuals representing the organization, provided that any individual affiliated with the organization may submit written testimony for the record pursuant to Rule 504(e).

 507. Testimony Under Oath

 A witness may be affirmed or sworn to give truthful testimony.